Color Small Line Art and Tiny Details with Large Markers: Tips & Tools

 CHRISTMAS SWEETHEART?

-Candy Cane Heart is an artist-grade digital stamp perfect for realistic coloring, now available at my line art site, Sketch-Garden.com
+Candy Cane Heart is an artist-grade digital stamp perfect for realistic coloring.

 PURCHASE INCLUDES FULL SUPPLY LIST FOR EVERY COLOR BLEND

-Watch me color crisp red and white stripes with shiny accents, then color your own— use my style and supplies or develop your own unique twist.
+Let’s color crisp red and white stripes with shiny accents.
+Use my supply list or develop your own unique twist.

 Candy Cane Heart digital stamp comes in two line colors: black lined version for easy coloring and disappearing gray lines for realism.